Application Settings Page#

 Easiest way to import your cookie is to use the Tube Archivist Companion browser extension for Firefox and Chrome.

-Manual import#
+Manual Update#

-• There are various tools out there that allow you to export cookies from your browser.
+- There are various tools out there that allow you to export cookies from your browser.
 This project doesn't make any specific recommendations.

-• Once imported, a Validate Cookie File button will show, where you can confirm if your cookie is working or not.
+- Once imported, a Validate Cookie File button will show, where you can confirm if your cookie is working or not.

 Once imported, in addition to the advantages above, your Watch Later and Liked Videos playlists become a regularly accessible playlist that you can download and subscribe to like any other playlist.